ib619/VICI_SYNTH/README.md

 The pictures below demonstrate the implementation of several advanced features.
 All of the waveforms presented here come from oscilloscope measurements on our synthesizer modules.

 ### 1. Polyphony Up To 4 Keys
+This advanced feature is showcased in our demo video.

 ### 2. Selectable Waveforms: Sine, Triangle, Square, Sawtooth, CML Waveforms
 Waveform are stored in constant look up tables(LUTs).
 For each waveform the LUT contains the a complete cycle of each note in octave 4, sampled at 22kHz.
 This method of storing the waveforms allows to store any waveform imaginable, 5 of which are listed in the table below.